umbraco/UmbracoDocs/Add-ons/Umbraco-Plumber/Workflow-Content-App/index.md

 ## Configuration

-The Configuration sub-section provides an interface for configuring the content approval flow for the current node and displays any inherited or document-type approval flows applied to the current content node.
+The Configuration sub-section provides an interface for configuring the content approval flow for the current node and displays any inherited or Document type approval flows applied to the current content node.

 ![Configuration sub-section](images/Configuration-sub-section.png)